GetTerminus/convox-off-cluster-builder/README.md

 cd ./scratch
 convox build --app=<your app name>
 ```
-The `convox build...` command picks up the `image:` section that has been created by the previous `convox-off-cluster-build` tool and turns it into a release.
+The `convox build...` command picks up the `image:` section and turns it into a release.